 Out-of-Pocket Amount.
-After you have made \$7,600 in total out-of-pocket payments for covered expense you incur during a calendar year, you will no longer be required to pay a Co-Payment for the remainder of that year, but you remain responsible for costs in excess of covered expense.
+After you have made \$7,600 in total out-of-pocket payments (including the Calendar Year Deductible) for covered expense you incur during a calendar year, you will no longer be required to pay a Co-Payment for the remainder of that year, but you remain responsible for costs in excess of covered expense.

+Exceptions:

-EXCEPTIONS: Utilization Review Program penalties, expenses which are incurred for non-covered services or supplies, or which are in excess of the amount of covered expense, will not be applied toward your Out-of-Pocket Amount, and are always your responsibility.
+- Expense which is incurred for non-covered services or supplies, or which is in excess of the amount of covered expense, will not be applied toward your Out-of-Pocket Amount, and is always your responsibility. - UTILIZATION REVIEW PROGRAM penalties will not be applied toward your Out-of-Pocket Amount and are always your responsibility.